ianling/mumpy/docs/guide/examples.rst

 Play WAV File
 -------------

-This example is a bot that connects to a server, waits for the UDP socket to become established, and then immediately transmits a WAV file.
+This example is a bot that connects to a server, waits for the UDP socket to become established, and then immediately transmits a WAV file using the ``udp_connected_handler`` function.
 At the moment, WAV files must be in 48kHz 16-bit format.

 .. code:: python

     from mumpy import Mumpy, EventType
     from time import sleep

-    def udp_connected_handler(mumpy_instance, raw_message):
+    def udp_connected_handler(event):
-        mumpy_instance.play_wav('/home/ian/some_sound.wav')
+        event.server.play_wav('/home/ian/some_sound.wav')

     my_bot = Mumpy(username="MyBot")
-    my_bot.add_event_handler(MumpyEvent.UDP_CONNECTED, udp_connected_handler)
+    my_bot.add_event_handler(EventType.UDP_CONNECTED, udp_connected_handler)
     my_bot.connect('localhost')

     while my_bot.is_alive():